neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 - `text-decoration`
 - `text-align`

+- [ ] Show that, if you remove the `<link>` to the stylesheet in the `index.html` file, the styles are not loaded.
+- [ ] Note that students will most likely run into this issue at least once.

 ### Box model & `box-sizing`

 To make good layouts with CSS and to understand how the styling with CSS works, the students should